 - Symmetry & Orderliness (having all the tins in the cupboard the right way round and in order and not having odd numbers or having everything lined up and in order).

 - Self Harming (A compulsion to physically hurt oneself to stop the mental pain)

-- Repetitive Questioning & Reassuance.
+- Repetitive Questioning & Reassurance.
 (The need to make sure something or someone will be ok).

 - Trigger (An obsessional intrusive thought triggered by seeing an object such as a knife that may harm someone).

-- Avoidance (When I experience my forst traumatic event I avoided mentioning my ex boyfriend name).
+- Avoidance (When I experienced my first traumatic event I avoided mentioning my ex-boyfriend’s name).

-- Homosexual OCD (A straight person that fears being gay)
+- Homosexual OCD (A straight person who fears being gay)

 - Paedophile OCD (Unwanted harmful or sexual thoughts about children).

 - Pure ‘O’ OCD (Hidden Mental Rituals, such as counting or saying or thinking a repeating the word over and over)

 - Counting money, counting how many times you switched the light off or closed the door handle, turning the door handle.

 - Numbers (A fixation of certain numbers)

 OCD Is Not Only About Cleaning.

 On the contrary, OCD is not just about cleaning it could be opposites.
 I cannot manage to keep a whole flat super germ-free but can quarantine my bubble, my space so to speak, and make sure it is not contaminated.